 The item that is not always at the top of Texans’ minds is the cost associated with the end of life.
 Often families of the deceased are left to pay these inevitable bills.

-This is where funeral insurance plans have helped so many Texas families.
+This is where funeral insurance for seniors has helped many Texans.

 12 Necessary Questions About Texas Funeral Insurance

 Purchasing burial insurance in Texas is the same process that most other states have.
-Where things are slightly different in Texas is in their funeral laws, which we will get to later in this article.
+Things are slightly different in Texas in their funeral laws, which we will get to later in this article.